AdobeDocs/experience-manager-cloud-service.en/help/assets/developer-reference-material-apis.md

 * `(string) versionComment`: Optional.
 If a new version is created, comments that will be associated with the version.
 * `(bool) replace`: Optional: If true and an asset with the specified name already exists, the instance will delete the asset then re-create it.

-> ![NOTE]
+>![NOTE]
 >
-> If the asset already exists and neither createVersion nor replace is specified, then the instance will update the asset's current version with the new binary.
+>If the asset already exists and neither createVersion nor replace is specified, then the instance will update the asset's current version with the new binary.

 Like the initiate process, the complete request data may contain information for more than one file.

 The process of uploading a binary is not done until the complete URL is invoked for the file.
 Even if a file's binary is uploaded in its entirety, the asset will not be processed by the instance until its upload process is completed.

-If successful, the instance will respond with a 200 status code.
+If successful, the server responds with a `200` status code.

-### Open source upload library {#open-source-upload-library}
+### Open-source upload library {#open-source-upload-library}

 To learn more about the upload algorithms or to build your own upload scripts and tools, Adobe provides open source libraries and tools as a starting points: